 Beyond these major players, Mobile Muster is funded voluntarily by all the major phone manufacturers and network carriers.

 Should I recycle my old mobile phone?

-Absolutely.
-With Mobile Muster having more than 3000 locations Australia-wide, there’s probably a drop-off box or ten in your town.
-This is especially true for capital cities, where there are hundreds littered (pardon the pun) in shops around the CBDs.
+If you know you wont use it, then there’s no reason not to.
+With Mobile Muster having more than 3000 locations Australia-wide, there’s probably a drop-off box in your town.
+This is especially true for capital cities, where there are hundreds in shops around the CBDs.
 Alternatively, recycling is made even easier as Mobile Muster allows you to send your old mobile phone in, and all data is erased for peace of mind.
 Not only is this good for the environment, but it declutters your home and the precious metals in your phone can go a long way in being recycled for use in other appliances and electronics.
-The next time you’re doing a spring clean, it may pay to keep in mind your old mobile phone, and ask yourself if you really want to hang on to that dead phone with a cracked screen.
+The next time you’re cleaning your house, it may be worth considering getting rid of that unused phone.